 Step 2.
 Installing Apache Web Server on AlmaLinux 9.

-By default, Apache is not available on the AlmaLinux 9 base repository.
+By default, Apache is available on the AlmaLinux 9 base repository.
 Now we install the latest version of Apache using

 dnf the command: